Sundeep Teki

 Leading AI companies, from foundational model providers like OpenAI and Anthropic to data infrastructure leaders like Scale AI, are aggressively building FDE teams.
 Their mission is to "turn research breakthroughs into production systems" and bridge the gap between a model's potential and its real-world application.

 3b.
-Case Studies in Practice: FDE Projects at Leading AI Companies
+Case Studies in Practice

 OpenAI: